-It is nothing but exhausting and depressing to try to make your relationship seem peachy online when it is falling apart.
+It is nothing but exhausting and depressing to try to make your relationship seem perfect online when it is falling apart.

 “Posting on Facebook or whatever about my relationship seems kind of pointless because I have to maintain an air of everything is great in my life and nothing will ever go wrong,” he said.

-And, for fuck’s sake, do not scroll back years through someone’s photos to like a vacation pic of them in a bikini.
+And, for the love of God, do not scroll back years through someone’s photos to like a vacation pic of them in a bikini.

-Plainly said, this is extraordinarily creepy and unlikely to yield favourable results.
+Plainly said, this is extraordinarily creepy and unlikely to yield favorable results.